Census 2020 in San Mateo County

 We are working with organizations and leaders across the County to make sure there is a complete count in our County.
 Learn more »

-There will be several opportunities to apply for grants from different funders around the Bay Area that closed recently.
+There are several opportunities to apply for grants from different funders around the Bay Area that closed recently.
 The purpose of these grants/contracts were to provide education and outreach to our County of San Mateo residents.
 Please check back here often, or subscribe to receive email updates to stay informed of any new information.
-To see where the Hard to Count / Least Likely to Respond populations are located within San Mateo County, maps have been created for assistance.